 - Eye-catching or Innovative – The image and copy need to grab the candidate’s attention immediately and be intriguing enough to click on for more information.

 - Immediately Know the Available Position – How many times have you looked at an ad and it’s missing critical information (Who, What, Where, How)?
-Need to make sure that the ad is effectively written.
+Making sure your ad is effectively written is key.

 - Right Time and Right Place.
 Different online platforms attract various candidates.
 Couple this with knowing what time garners the most visibility, successful recruitment advertising is about being at the right place at the right time.